cs50nestm/web/finalproject/README.md

 	- **Legal and Ethical Concerns:** Ease of access and distribution of digitized information raises intellectual property concerns regarding ownership, value, and use.
 	- **Safe Computing:** The use of computing innovations may involve risks to personal safety and identity.
 This may involve risks to privacy and/or unauthorized access to computing resources.

-## Please indicate your choice here by Friday, May 14th
+## Use the form below to indicate your choice by Friday, May 14th

 <style type="text/css">
 .iframe_container {